Download PDF

 General information

 Uzin Utz SE is listed on the Frankfurt Stock Exchange in the General Standard segment.
 The parent company of the Group is Uzin Utz Societas Europaea, European Company, (hereinafter also referred to as Uzin Utz SE) with its registered office in Ulm, Dieselstr.
 3, Germany.
-The company is entered in the Commercial Register of the Ulm Local Court under the number HRB 745224.
+The company is registered under HRB 745224 in the commercial register of the Ulm Local Court.
 The financial year of the Uzin Utz Group corresponds to the calendar year.

-The Uzin Utz Group is represented in 53 countries, of which 20 have production and/or sales companies (as of March 2024).
+The Uzin Utz Group is represented in 53 countries, including 20 countries with production and/or sales companies (as of December 2024).

-The main areas of business are in Germany, the Netherlands and Switzerland.
+The business focus is on Germany, the Netherlands and Switzerland.
 These countries form the core markets of the Uzin Utz Group.
 Growth markets are located in the USA, Great Britain and France.
-Emerging markets, which may gradually develop into growth or core markets, are located in Europe, for example in Belgium and Poland.
+Emerging markets, which can gradually develop into growth or core markets, include European countries such as Belgium and Poland.

-The reporting currency is EUR thousand.
-Due to the fact that the consolidated financial statements are prepared in EUR thousand, rounding differences may occur in the addition of figures, as the calculations of the individual items are based on figures in EUR.
-All previous year's figures are in brackets.
+Reporting is in EUR thousand.
+The preparation of the consolidated financial statements in EUR thousand may result in rounding differences, as the calculations of the individual items are based on figures in EUR.
+All prior-year figures are shown in brackets.

-The Management Board of Uzin Utz SE has released the consolidated financial statements for forwarding to the Supervisory Board.
-The Supervisory Board has the task to review the consolidated financial statements and to declare whether it approves the consolidated financial statements.
-The approval will take place on March 27, 2024.
+The Management Board of Uzin Utz SE approved the Consolidated Financial Statements and the Group Management Report for submission to the Supervisory Board on March 13, 2025.
+The Supervisory Board has the task of examining the consolidated financial statements and declaring whether it approves the consolidated financial statements.
+The approval takes place on March 27, 2025.

 Application of the International Financial Reporting Standards

-The consolidated financial statements for 2023 were prepared in accordance with the International Financial Reporting Standards (IFRS), Inter-national Accounting Standards (IAS) and the interpretations of the Standing Interpretations Committee (SIC), the International Financial Reporting Interpretations Committee (IFRIC), as well as the supplementary provisions of German commercial law pursuant to Section 315e (1) of the German Commercial Code (HGB), which were mandatory in the European Union on the reporting date.
+The consolidated financial statements for the year 2024 were prepared in accordance with the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS) and the interpretations of the Standing Interpretations Committee (SIC), the International Financial Reporting Interpretations Committee (IFRIC) and the additional requirements of German commercial law pursuant to Section 315e (1) HGB that were mandatory in the European Union on the reporting date.

 IFRS standard Date of application